nolialsea/botcoin/README.md

 #### Short version : Investing 1 gold will create a pickaxe that mines 0 to 4 gold per day, for 0 to ??? days (roughly).

 ### Pickaxes creation
-Command : `create pickaxe INVESTMENT NAME`
+Command : `create INVESTMENT NAME`
 Creating a pickaxe gives it `random()*INVESTMENT*4` power and `random()*INVESTMENT` max durability, so an investment of 1 gold will create a pickaxe that lives in average for one day and will mine in average 2 gold
 `INVESTMENT` is the amount of gold you want to spend to forge this pickaxe, it should be a positive floating number `INVESTMENT` should be a positive floating number, so `0.42`, `42` and `.42` have a correct format